gutyoh/CS410-Final-Project/README.md

 - [replicate.com](https://replicate.com/).

 ### Backend
-The extension uses the [intelliserver](https://github.com/intelligentnode/IntelliServer) open source node js middleware to communicate with the models and return the response to the extension.
+Textual Spotlight extension uses the [intelliserver](https://github.com/intelligentnode/IntelliServer) open source node js middleware to communicate with the models and return the response to the extension.
 The middleware installed in the vercel server to be used for this demo and **no need to install it again to use the extension**.

 The steps to setup the backend:
 - Pull the image: